tripdatabase/tripclick/index.md

 See [the paper](url) for more detail.

 ### TripClick DL Training Package
+Our Training Package provides sufficiemt volume of data to facilitate training of deep neural IR models.
+It has structure similar to [MS MARCO](https://microsoft.github.io/msmarco/TREC-Deep-Learning-2019).
+Note that TripClick data is specific to health domain and user behaviour patterns present in it may differ significantly from ones observed in more general purpouse datasets.

+See [the paper](url) for more detail and experiment reports.

 ### Getting the Data
 We offer the three following resource packages: